Disponible en Anglais seulement

 - Co-counsel acting as amicus regarding role of Information and Privacy Commissioner on judicial review application and submissions regarding merits;

 - Remtulla v.
 Zeldin, O.J.
-No. 3424 Counsel for Dr. Zeldin involving informed consent.
+No. 3424 Counsel for Dr. Zeldin at trial involving informed consent to surgery.
 Case against Dr. Zeldin dismissed;

 - OCT v.
 Gaumont (2003).
 Counsel for the Ontario College of Teachers, hearing proceeding in French.
 Mr. Gaumont found guilty of professional misconduct regarding improper sexual contact with student; and